Leaving Japan Checklist: Say Goodbye With Peace of Mind

 If you are a permanent resident and you do not apply for a re-entry permit when leaving Japan, your permanent resident status will be revoked.
 By obtaining a re-entry permit, you can keep your permanent resident status for up to 5 years without entering Japan (so long as your residence card remains valid during this time).

 Additionally, you can renew your re-entry permit for an additional year at a Japanese embassy or consulate while abroad.
-Please see "Application for re-entry permission," Immigration Services Agency of Japan.
+Please see "Application for re-entry permission (PDF)" from the MOJ and Immigration Services Agency of Japan.

 Hitoshi Oishi, Solicitor & Immigration Lawyer, further explains, “To keep PR, you don’t need to have an address in Japan.
 However, you have to renew your residence card every 7 years, and to renew it, you have to come back here.
 So, be careful about managing your schedule.”